 This project involves the analysis of urban micro-climates utilising an urban land-surface model, coupled to our global and regional climate models, to investigate the effect of climate variability and change on the urban heat island, and the influence on regional climate of urban land use and urban waste heat emissions.
-Met Office Unified Model and Joint UK Land Environment Simulator (JULES) provide a traceable hierarchy of models across different space and time scales required to quantify interactions between global climate change and urban micro-climates.
+Unified Model and Joint UK Land Environment Simulator (JULES) provide a traceable hierarchy of models across different space and time scales required to quantify interactions between global climate change and urban micro-climates.

 The Sustainable Cities: Options for Responding to Climate Change Impacts and Outcomes (SCORCHIO) project, led by the Centre for Urban Regional Ecology (CURE) at the University of Manchester, aims to develop tools for analysis of adaptation options in urban areas, with a particular emphasis on heat and human comfort in the built environment.
 The Met Office is providing new simulations of regional climate change, that include the effects of urban land cover and anthropogenic heat release with an emphasis on Manchester and Sheffield.